 How did someone get the information to file a fraudulent claim?

-The first question you may get from your employees who are fraud victims is “How did they get my information?” and/or “What information do they have on me?”
+The first question you may get from your employees who are victims of fraud is “How did they get my information?” and/or “What information do they have on me?”

 To put your employees mind at ease, you may want to check with your internal IT department as well as any vendors you use for your HRIS and payroll functions to ensure that their systems are secure.
 Thomas & Company has done the same exercise and our data has not been compromised.